Projects-by-Harsh-and-Sid/Metagraph_NFT_Chain/README.md

 ```

 ```
-scripts/hydra install-template vft in this case
+scripts/hydra install-template nft in this case
 ```